mlpack

 mlpack is a community-led effort, and so the code is not possible without the community.
 Since mlpack is an open-source project, anyone is welcome to become a part of the community and contribute.
 There is no need to be a a machine learning expert to participate; often, there are many tasks to be done that don’t require in-depth knowledge.

-Over the past several years, mlpack has participated in Google Summer of Code.
+In the past, mlpack has participated in Google Summer of Code.
 For more information, see this page.

 All mlpack development is done on GitHub.
 Commits and issue comments can be tracked via the mlpack-git list (graciously hosted by FreeLists.
 Communication is generally either via issues on GitHub, or via chat: